aws/sagemaker-python-sdk/src/sagemaker/automl/README.rst

 If you want to have more control over the step jobs of the candidate, you can call ``get_steps()`` and construct training/tuning jobs by yourself.

+For more information about ``CandidateEstimator`` parameters, please refer to: https://sagemaker.readthedocs.io/en/stable/sagemaker.candidate_estimator.html